Yagami360/machine-learning-papers-survey/papers/High-Resolution_Image_Synthesis_and_Semantic_Manipulation_with_Conditional_GANs/pix2pix-HD.md

 ![image](https://user-images.githubusercontent.com/25688193/60664646-6864c780-9e9d-11e9-86a0-7f612587140d.png)

 - The pix2pix method adopts U-Net [43] as the generator and a patch-based fully convolutional network [36] as the discriminator.
-The input to the discriminator is a channel- wise concatenation of the semantic label map and the corre- sponding image.
+The input to the discriminator is a channel- wise concatenation of the semantic label map and the corresponding image.
 However, the resolution of the generated images on Cityscapes [7] is up to 256 × 256.
 We tested directly applying the pix2pix framework to generate high- resolution images but found the training unstable and the quality of generated images unsatisfactory.
 Therefore, we describe how we improve the pix2pix framework in the next subsection.

 ### 3.2.
 Improving Photorealism and Resolution